sparkflows/sparkflows-docs/docs/user-guide/visualizations/visualizations.rst

 Overview
 ==============

-There are a number of Nodes/Processors in Fire which produce rich Visualizations.
+There are a number of Nodes/Processors in Fire which produce rich visualizations.

 These Processors can be added to any workflow and are applied to the data.